leocjj/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

     Allowed editors: vi, vim, emacs
+    All your files will be interpreted/compiled on Ubuntu 14.04 LTS using python3 (version 3.4.3) All your files should end with a new line
+    The first line of all your files should be exactly #!/usr/bin/python3 A README.md file, at the root of the folder of the project, is mandatory Your code should use the PEP 8 style (version 1.7.*)
+    All your files must be executable
+    The length of your files will be tested using wc All your modules should be documented: python3 -c 'print(__import__("my_module").__doc__)' All your classes should be documented: python3 -c 'print(__import__("my_module").MyClass.__doc__)' All your functions (inside and outside a class) should be documented: python3 -c 'print(__import__("my_module").my_function.__doc__)' and python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)'

+### Python Unit Tests

+    Allowed editors: vi, vim, emacs
     All your files should end with a new line
-    All your test files should be inside a folder tests All your test files should be text files (extension: .txt) All your tests should be executed by using this command: python3 -m doctest ./tests/* All your modules should have a documentation (python3 -c 'print(__import__("my_module").__doc__)') All your classes should have a documentation (python3 -c 'print(__import__("my_module").MyClass.__doc__)') All your functions (inside and outside a class) should have a documentation (python3 -c 'print(__import__("my_module").my_function.__doc__)' and python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)')
+    All your test files should be inside a folder tests You have to use the unittest module
+    All your test files should be python files (extension: .py) All your test files and folders should start with test_ Your file organization in the tests folder should be the same as your project: ex: for models/base.py, unit tests must be in: tests/test_models/test_base.py
-    We strongly encourage you to work together on test cases, so that you don’t miss any edge case
+    All your tests should be executed by using this command: python3 -m unittest discover tests You can also test file by file by using this command: python3 -m unittest tests/test_models/test_base.py We strongly encourage you to work together on test cases so that you don’t miss any edge case

 ## Tasks

- 0. Read file mandatory
+ 0. If it's not tested it doesn't work mandatory
- 1. Number of lines mandatory
+ 1. Base class mandatory
- 2. Read n lines mandatory
+ 2. First Rectangle mandatory
- 3. Write to a file mandatory
+ 3. Validate attributes mandatory
- 4. Append to a file mandatory
+ 4. Area first mandatory
- 5. To JSON string mandatory
+ 5. Display #0 mandatory
- 6. From JSON string to Object mandatory
+ 6. __str__ mandatory
- 7. Save Object to a file mandatory
+ 7. Display #1 mandatory
- 8. Create object from a JSON file mandatory
+ 8. Update #0 mandatory
- 9. Load, add, save mandatory
+ 9. Update #1 mandatory
- 10. Class to JSON mandatory
+ 10. And now, the Square! mandatory
- 11. Student to JSON mandatory
+ 11. Square size mandatory
- 12. Student to JSON with filter mandatory
+ 12. Square update mandatory
- 13. Student to disk and reload mandatory
+ 13. Rectangle instance to dictionary representation mandatory
- 14. Pascal's Triangle mandatory
+ 14. Square instance to dictionary representation mandatory
- 15. Search and update #advanced
- 16. Log parsing #advanced
- 17. Hack the VM #advanced
+ 15. Dictionary to JSON string mandatory
+ 16. JSON string to file mandatory
+ 17. JSON string to dictionary mandatory
+ 18. Dictionary to Instance mandatory
+ 19. File to instances mandatory
+ 20. JSON ok, but CSV? #advanced
+ 21. Let's draw it #advanced

 ### Coding style tests